The Doctor Dances: Plot

 The Ninth Doctor, Rose, and Jack are cornered in a London hospital during the Blitz by patients wearing gas masks fused to their faces asking for their "mummy".
-The Doctor pretends to be the "mummy" and orders them to go back to their room, and the patients shuffle off.
+The Doctor, pretending to reprimand them for bad behaviour, tells them "Go to your room!", after which the patients return to their beds.
 Jamie, the index case of the "epidemic", also responds to this, leaving Nancy alone.
 The Doctor, Rose, and Jack investigate the hospital room Jamie was treated at, and learn from recordings that the child is growing stronger, and its powers may become unstoppable.
 Jamie arrives shortly thereafter, having returned to "his room", along with other patients.
 Jack teleports himself, the Doctor and Rose to Jack's spaceship.
 The Doctor uses the ship's Chula nanogenes to heal his wounds while learning more about Jack's past.

 Nancy returns to the site where the cylinder crashed near the hospital on the night Jamie had gained his powers, only to be captured by soldiers.
 The Doctor, Rose, and Jack return to the site, and discover the guards' faces transforming into gas mask-wearing people, as the contagion becomes airborne.
 Examining the cylinder, the remains of a Chula medical ship, the Doctor deduces what has happened: as with Jack's ship, the Chula medical ship carried nanogenes.
 They had scanned the first human they encountered, Jamie, who died that night whilst wearing a gas mask, and presumed it was a template for all humans, transforming them into the gas mask-wearing people.

 Meanwhile, the transformed humans approach the cylinder.
-The Doctor realises that Jamie is the template controlling all these humans, searching for his "mummy", and that Nancy is not Jamie's sister but his mother.
+The Doctor realises that Jamie is the template controlling all these humans, searching for his "mummy", and that Nancy is not Jamie's sister, but his mother.
 The Doctor convinces Nancy to tell Jamie she is Jamie's mother.
 Nancy accepts Jamie into her arms; the nanogenes determine that Nancy is Jamie's parent and that her DNA is the proper template for humans.
 The Doctor directs the nanogenes to undo their previous transformations, and restores Jamie to life.

 A German bomb approaches the site.
 Jack returns to his ship and uses it to tether the bomb and steer it away from Earth.
-The Doctor orders everyone to flee the area, and destructs the medical ship as history recorded.
+The Doctor orders everyone to flee the area, and destroys the medical ship as history recorded.
 Jack is unable to stop the bomb or escape from it, but the Doctor comes to rescue Jack, who joins the Doctor and Rose in the TARDIS.
+Rose dances with the Doctor whilst Jack watches.